-Technology makes everyday life almost anywhere in the world easier!
-With just a few taps on your phone, you literally can plan everything.
-Vietnam is not behind on all these innovative advantages both for the benefit of locals and expats, which makes it a country where you should move next.
+Technology can make everyday life anywhere in the world so much easier.
+With just a few taps on your phone, you can literally plan everything.
+Vietnam is not behind on all these innovative advantages both for the benefit of locals and expats, far from it, which is why it’s a country you should move to next.

 After living in Ho Chi Minh City for three months now (6 months in Hanoi before this), I have found a few phone apps that make my life easier especially since I don’t speak the language, yet.
-I’ve decided to ask a couple of expats to give the most useful apps that they personally use in their everyday life.
+I’ve asked a couple of expats about the best apps they would recommend to help your everyday life in Vietnam.

 You may use the table of contents below to navigate faster.

 HERE ARE THE BEST APPS FOR VIETNAM FOR YOUR EVERYDAY LIFE

 We’ve listed apps for a range of uses; transport apps, online shopping apps, and even services on demand like cleaning, food delivery and more.

 ALSO READ: A guide on how to move to Vietnam